 e) Association members, Officers, Directors, or employees who participate in conduct which the Board of Directors, by a two-thirds (2/3) majority vote, determines to be contrary to the Association antitrust compliance policy shall be subject to disciplinary measures up to, and including, expulsion.

 13.1.
 Nondiscrimination.
-The members, Officers, Directors, employees and persons served by this Association shall be selected on a nondiscriminatory basis with respect to age, sex, race, religion and national origin.
+The members, Officers, Directors, employees and persons served by this Association shall be selected on a nondiscriminatory basis with respect to age, gender orientation or identity, sexual orientation, disability, race, religion and national origin.

 14.1.
 Indemnification.
 To the extent required or permitted pursuant to the Texas Non-Profit Corporation Act, Article 13 96-2.22A, as may be amended, or its successors, this Association shall indemnify any and all of its Directors, Officers, employees, committee persons or agents of this Association, former Directors, former Officers, former employees, former committee persons or agents of this Association, any of them in connection with any actual or threatened action, suit, claim, or proceeding in which any of them are or may be made a part by reason of having been a Director, Officer, employee, committee person or agent of this Association.